UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 Since USGS documents are broadly in the public domain, TA2 performers have an opportunity to follow all extractions back to their full source material; this is usually encumbered by publisher agreements in the case of other literature sources, such as Elsevier, Wiley and the like.
 However, specific information in these source documents can be surfaced and integrated into knowledge bases, provided that the code to locate and extract the information is run within UW's CHTC environment and the output conforms to the expectations of publisher agreements (e.g., extractions constitute a derived data product, such as a list of entities and their relations, and not original unaltered content beyond short snippets of context).

-## Progress to initial milestones
+## Production of HITL interfaces

+# Index of milestone progress

+## Milestones 1 and 2

 We are making progress on all proposed milestones.
-All but one deliverable proposed for execution by Month 4 have crossed key thresholds in readiness and are near completion, except for a single deliverable in Task 3B.
+All but one deliverable proposed for execution by Month 4 has crossed key thresholds in readiness and is approaching completion, except for a single deliverable in Task 3B.
 The early establishment of key capabilities allows us to focus on building integrations with other performers (in all TAs) during and after the Month 3 hackathon.